 (2) The location description for the duty status change, and for intervening intervals while the CMV is in motion, must be sufficiently precise to enable Federal, State, and local enforcement personnel to quickly determine the vehicle's geographic location on a standard map or road atlas.
 The term “sufficiently precise,” for purposes of this paragraph means the nearest city, town or village.

 (3) When the CMV is in motion, location and time must be recorded at intervals no greater than 60 minutes.
 This recorded information must be capable of being made available in an output file format as specified in appendix A to this part, but does not need to be displayed on the EOBR's visual output device.
+Location data to be recorded includes event latitude, event longitude, place name, and place distance miles and direction, as specified in Appendix A, Table 2.

 MCSAC Recommendation: Revise (f)(3) as indicated above.
 Requirement does not specifically define location data to be recorded.

 (4) For each change of duty status (e.g., the place and time of reporting for work, starting to drive, on-duty not driving, and where released from work), the name of the nearest city, town, or village, with State abbreviation, must be recorded.
+Identify city, town, or village as the location or relative proximity of distance and direction to an identifiable location.
+Location data to be recorded includes event latitude, event longitude, place name, and place distance miles and direction, as specified in Appendix A, Table 2.

 MCSAC Recommendation: Revise (f)(4) as indicated above.
 The requirement does not specifically define location data to be recorded.
 The requirement to identify “nearest” city, town, or village implies an algorithm that may not be consistent among systems.